-Hirshleifer et al. (2009), DellaVigna and Pollet (2009), and Neissner (2013) suggest that firms strategically time disclosure information to the market around low perceived investor attention.
+It is widely assumed in the literature that firms strategically disclose information to the market around times with low perceived investor attention [19, 20].
 I advocate the opposite.
 It is rational for firms to use high perceived attention to mitigate negative news reports using positive news.
 It may even be an opportunity to use this strategy to dump bad information at the same time.
-For example, during the Target conference call on the day of the privacy breach disclosure the company explained that sales might decrease over the few quarters following the breach.
-Similarly, around the time when the Anthem breach was disclosed, Anthem released news of decreasing small business memberships, whereas two days prior it released very positive earnings results and guidance.
+For example, during the Target conference call on the day of the privacy breach disclosure the company explained that sales might decrease over the few quarters following the breach [21].